narils/java-sudoku-solver/readme.md

 ## SudokuBoard
-Sudoku solver for Java using backtracking.
+Sudoku solver for Java using a greedy solve plus backtracking.
 Finds correct size based on input.
-Call solve to solve board.
+Call `solve()` on an instance to solve board.

 ```java
 class SolveBoard {